CHETAN1KUKREJA/AI-in-Metaverse/README.md

 To test multi-step planning, a agent input state update is necessary.

 TODO: build a very basic update function for the agent input state.

+## Change Logs

+* 12.12.2024: Developed the prompt engineering parts with the prompt engineering subgroup members
+* 13.12.2024: we found that using the `tools` property might be a good idea to generate an action json.
+Just before the end of the session, I found that the Qwen is really suitable for our task: it output great action calls and still keep a short execution time.
+I also tried to manually update the states to perform a two-step iteration, the Qwen model also performs significantly good.
+Based on these observations, I decided to use the Qwen 7B for now.
+It takes roughly 4~5 seconds to generate a single action call.
+* 14.12.2024: I tried the model `NousResearch/Hermes-3-Llama-3.1-8B`.
+It's even faster (2~3 seconds) and still powerful.
+I also summarized the LLM stuffs into a backend class called `LLM`.
+Small update of the goal prompt to let the agent not ignore the talk around it even though it want to maximize its wealth.